ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 In the opinion of this humble scribbler, the world established by [Verity Lambert](https://en.wikipedia.org/wiki/Verity_Lambert) and [Waris Hussein](https://www.doctorwho.tv/news-and-features/doctor-whos-first-director-the-doctor-solves-peoples-loneliness) back in 1963 deserves better than fans who aggressively pursue a view of racial purity and refuse to let anyone else play in the universe of Doctor Who.

-And the BBC and showrunners have missed a golden opportunity to **lean-in on diversity** and have the show reflect the variety of faces, genders and genetics we see in the society of the third decade of the 21st century.
+And by delaying Ncuti Gatwa's appointment as the **next** Doctor as promised in May 2022, the BBC and showrunners have missed a golden opportunity to **lean-in on diversity**, and have the show reflect the variety of faces, genders and genetics we see in the society of the third decade of the 21st century.

 [^b3d5]: Believe me when I say, every actor gets bad scripts from time to time.
 For every [Orphan 55](https://en.wikipedia.org/wiki/Orphan_55) there is a [Love and Monsters](https://en.wikipedia.org/wiki/Love_%26_Monsters), a [Planet of the Dead](https://en.wikipedia.org/wiki/Planet_of_the_Dead), an [End of time](https://en.wikipedia.org/wiki/The_End_of_Time_(Doctor_Who)), a [Kill the Moon](https://en.wikipedia.org/wiki/Kill_the_Moon), [Sleep No More](https://en.wikipedia.org/wiki/Sleep_No_More_(Doctor_Who)) and a [The Lie of the Land](https://en.wikipedia.org/wiki/The_Lie_of_the_Land).